 Muulul Satului Branean

 The village museum next to the Bran Castle evokes the atmosphere of the Open-Air Museum in Szentendre, Hungary.
-This museum with charming houses could be a great program for children, as here the little ones can see how the people on the countryside have lived and in the meantime everyone is pending some time outdoors.
+This museum with charming houses could be a great program for children, as here the little ones can see how the people in the countryside have lived and in the meantime, everyone is spending some time outdoors.

 The local autumn fair is organized annually by the Bran Museum.
 In 2019, this event fell on the last weekend of September.

-The open-air museum is closed on Mondays, but except for this, it is opened from 09:00 to 16:30 on other days (in winter as well).
+The open-air museum is closed on Mondays, but except for this, it is open from 09:00 to 16:30 on other days (in winter as well).